 How to Break Up Candy Canes

 Of course you could use a food processor, but most of the time, I find my food processor is more trouble than it’s worth.

-The better way might be to unwrap the candy canes, put them in a zip top freezer bag (because it’s sturdier than a regular zip top bag) and then roll them with a rolling pin.
+- Unwrap the candy canes, put them in a zip top freezer bag (because it’s sturdier than a regular zip top bag) and then roll them with a rolling pin.
 You can beat any stubborn bits with a meat mallet.
 You want your candy cane bits small so they are easy to eat without fear of breaking a tooth.
 For even more suggestions, read this post from Food52 on how to break up candy canes.

 - 1 Tin foil